Tahsin411934/A-real-state-website/README.md

 named:  Customer Experiences

-    Customer Experiences protected route is added to the website to provide users with meaningful and relevant content.
-Here's what it includes:

 - **Customer Experiences with video**:
 In this section, we share real customer experiences through video testimonials.
 Hear directly from our satisfied customers about their experiences with our services.

 -- **FAQ**:
 Brief description of the customer's FAQ.